loudopinions/loudopinions.github.io/_posts/2017-04-16-why-would-anyone-want-to-publish-their-opinions-on-the-internet.md

 * IDK.
 I don't really read anyone else's blogs.
 But maybe everyone will find mine and fall in love (with the blog, not me).
 * Wanting to give back to the internet a bit.
 Contributing instead of just consuming.
 * Jekyll respects nice characters like é and probably other nice unicode, and one can write in Markdown, which is a lovely way to create #content
+* it IS pretty annoying that you have to commit a change every time you wanna make a formatting adjustment.
+But then, GitHub is hosting for free, which is a business model I don't understand in the least, but is evidently working for them (or it's not, as I hear they're actually just slowly burning a huge pile of investor capital with no solid income but it'll be nice while it lasts).
+Thanks GitHub for being here and supporting my quest to put more content on the internet.